 Strategic Procurement: What It Is and How To Implement It

-Strategic procurement, also known as strategic sourcing, refers to the long-range plan to ensure a timely supply of goods and services that are critical to an organisation’s ability to meet its core objectives.
+Strategic procurement, also known as strategic sourcing, refers to the long-range plan to ensure a timely supply of goods and services that are critical to an organization’s ability to meet its core objectives.
 Strategic procurement incorporates actions aimed at reducing the overall supplier base, negotiations, communications, and working to maintain long-term relationships with suppliers.
-It is relevant in terms of globalisation the sales side, it increases pressures on the company’s prices and on the purchase side, it opens up new potential.
+It is relevant in terms of globalization.on the sales side, it increases pressures on the company’s prices and on the purchase side, it opens up new potential.
 Strategic procurement also deals with the development of cost-saving communications and IT, improved procedures and logistics, high consumer demands, increasing environmental awareness and transparency requirements, and dynamic competition.

-Today’s procurement landscape calls for a more strategic approach aligned with the overall organisational strategy.
+Today’s procurement landscape calls for a more strategic approach aligned with the overall organizational strategy.
 Mistakes that are common include purchasing without defined tasks, failing to achieve efficiency despite appropriate and suitable purchasing tools, and failing to find a balance between local and central purchasing.
 It is worth noting that sometimes the best strategic sourcing decision may be not to make a purchase at all.